PaddlePaddle/book/06.label_semantic_roles/README.en.md

 Fig 2.
 BIO represention
 </div>

-This example illustrates the simplicity of sequence tagging because
+This example illustrates the simplicity of sequence tagging, since

-(1) it only relies on shallow syntactic analysis, reduces the precision requirement of syntactic analysis;
+1. It only relies on shallow syntactic analysis, reduces the precision requirement of syntactic analysis;
-(2) pruning the candidate arguments is no longer necessary;
+2. Pruning the candidate arguments is no longer necessary;
-(3) arguments are identified and tagged at the same time.
+3. Arguments are identified and tagged at the same time.
 Simplifying the workflow reduces the risk of accumulating errors; oftentimes, methods that unify multiple steps boost performance.

 In this tutorial, our SRL system is built as an end-to-end system via a neural network.
 We take only text sequences, without using any syntactic parsing results or complex hand-designed features.
 We give public dataset [CoNLL-2004 and CoNLL-2005 Shared Tasks](http://www.cs.upc.edu/~srlconll/) as an example to illustrate: given a sentence with predicates marked, identify the corresponding arguments and their semantic roles by sequence tagging method.